DataDog/integrations-core/hdfs_datanode/README.md

 ### Service Checks

 **hdfs.datanode.jmx.can_connect**:<br>
-Returns `Critical` if the Agent cannot connect to the DataNode's JMX interface for any reason (e.g. wrong port provided, timeout, un-parseable JSON response).
+Returns `CRITICAL` if the Agent cannot connect to the DataNode's JMX interface for any reason (e.g. wrong port provided, timeout, un-parseable JSON response).

 ## Troubleshooting